Close Menu

 Choking

-Choking happens when a pet swallows something that blocks their airway.
+Choking happens when a pet swallows something that bloc Today, pet owners can also access online vet prescription services for faster treatment.
 This can be very dangerous and needs quick action.
 Knowing how to help your pet clear the blockage can save their life.

 Bleeding